 But please don’t rush out and buy the cheapest one you can find, nor the most popular.

-There are a few 3D printer models out there that are heavily marketed but unfortunately not worth even their low selling price.
+There are a few beginner 3D printer models out there that are heavily marketed but unfortunately not worth even their low selling price.
 Some are in fact downright dangerous with multiple reports of overheating.

 Fortunately, there are plenty of fantastic budget models around, many of which have huge support communities who will be only too willing to help you fix common problems and get the most from your 3D printer.

-The 3D printer I recommend for you is the Ender 3.
+The beginner 3D printer I recommend for you is the Ender 3.
 This model has become massively popular in the 3D printing community as it offers so much for its low price.

 The vast majority of people get good prints from the Ender 3 out of the box, but if you do run into any problems you are very likely to find an easy solution on youtube or one of the many Ender 3 communities on Reddit or Facebook.

-If you’re willing to spend a little more I suggest going for the latest Ender 3 Pro model, as this adds a more reliable power supply and slightly more sturdy construction.
+If you’re willing to spend a little more I suggest going for the latest Ender 3 V2 model, as this adds a more reliable power supply and slightly more sturdy construction.
 Both things that you might have wanted to upgrade to at a later point if you bought the cheaper model.

-The Creator or Artist
+If You’re a Creator or Artist

 You want your 3D printer to be a functional tool that does what you ask of it without needing to be cuddled first.